lingxi-iot/lingxi-web/README.md

 # about lingxi-web
-lingxi-web is a part of lingxi-iot
+lingxi-web is a part of lingxi-iot.It supports international multilingual versions